eaponiente/coalition/README.md

 # coalition
-A project created for a test
+A project created for a career opportunity